leo-arch/clifm/src/README.md

 gcc -o clifm *.c -lreadline -lintl -lmagic
 ```

+### Compiling features in/out

+CliFM allows you to enable or disable some features at compile time:

 To produce a fully `POSIX.1-2008` compliant executable pass the `_BE_POSIX` option to the compiler, that is, `-D_BE_POSIX`.
 Only two features are lost in this way:

 1) Files birth time: We get this information via **statx**(2), which is Linux specific.